-The Structural Design palette provides information on the structural design file's bleed and structure contours and it allows you to rotate or numerically move the contours.
+The Structural Design palette provides information on the bleed and structure contours of the selected Structural Design file or the selected printable part.
+It allows you to rotate or numerically move the contours.

 Open the palette by choosing Window > Esko > Structural Design > Show Structural Design Window.